Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 29 Oktober 2024 02.19.52 UTC
+- WIB: Selasa, 29 Oktober 2024 03.26.11 UTC
-- WITA: Selasa, 29 Oktober 2024 03.19.52 UTC
+- WITA: Selasa, 29 Oktober 2024 04.26.11 UTC
-- WIT: Selasa, 29 Oktober 2024 04.19.52 UTC
+- WIT: Selasa, 29 Oktober 2024 05.26.11 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: nature
+Kategori: funny